kasugare/init_project/README.md

-# init_project
-Initiate python project
+Init Source Code for project